15 Strategies to Increase CPA Exam Pass Rates

 10-20 minutes one on one or class discussion

-With social media, Google and forums such as Another71.com or Reddit, students have unlimited resources to research the CPA exam.
+With social media, Google and forums such as Reddit, students have unlimited resources to research the CPA exam.

 Unfortunately there is so much negativity about the CPA exam process that it may scare students away from even trying to take the CPA exam.